 5 Things to Do When Someone Doesn’t Reciprocate Your Energy

 - Read the signs and act accordingly

-Not everyone wants to be your friend, and they might be too polite to tell you this outright, and thus they could result to pushing you away and not reciprocating your energy.
-Hence, when someone doesn’t put much effort into being with you or interacting with you, they are probably trying to show you they aren’t interested in you or that they don’t want your company or friendship.
+Not everyone wants to be your friend, and they might be too polite to tell you this outright.
+Instead, they could try pushing you away by not reciprocating your energy.
+Therefore, when someone doesn’t put much effort into being with you or interacting with you, they are probably trying to show you they aren’t interested in you or that they don’t want your company or friendship.

 - Match their energy

 Why should you be the only one who gives 100% of yourself to people, while they only give you 50% or less?
 For instance, when you are always the first to text, make plans to hang out, give presents, carry the conversation, or are always there for someone, but you rarely ever get anything from them.
 Their not returning the energy you give them can drain you emotionally, physically, and mentally.

 When someone doesn’t reciprocate your energy, follow their lead and take your power back.
-If they won’t return your text or calls, don’t be too fast to text or call them either.
+If they won’t return your texts or calls, don’t be too fast to text or call them either.
 When they are being distant, back away as well.
 You deserve someone who gives as much as they take, not people who likely have main character syndrome.

 - Rethink your expectations